Kenneth-bit/printf/README.md

+Printf Project
-This is the printf repo.
+Collaboration is the future
+"printf" is one of the main C output functions